The 24th annual ACM SIGGRAPH / Eurographics Symposium on Computer Animation (SCA) will take place in Vancouver Canada from August 8 to August 10.

 PAPER SUBMISSION

-We invite submissions of research papers on a broad range of topics,
+We invite submissions of short research papers (minimum 6 pages) on a broad

-including but not limited to Computer Animation, Embodied Agents, Social
+range of topics, including but not limited to Computer Animation, Embodied

-Agents, Virtual and Augmented Reality, and Visualization (see below for a
+Agents, Social Agents, Virtual and Augmented Reality, and Visualization (see

-detailed list).
-This year, we particularly welcome papers in the following
+below for a detailed list).
+This year, we particularly welcome papers in the

-domains: AI image generation, AI video generation, AI music generation, AI
+following domains: AI image generation, AI video generation, AI music

 Submitted papers will be reviewed by the program committee and papers of

-high quality will be referred for publication in the Computer Animation and
+high quality will be referred for publication in the Lecture Notes in

 SCOPE AND LIST OF TOPICS